PunchThrough/styleguide/objective-c.md

 ## Variables

 * Property definitions should be used in place of naked instance variables whenever possible.
-Direct instance variable access should be avoided except in initializer methods (`init`, `initWithCoder:`, etc…), `dealloc` methods and within custom setters and getters.
+Direct instance variable access should be avoided except in initializer methods (`init`, `initWithCoder:`, etc.), `dealloc` methods and within custom setters and getters.

     ```objc
     // bad